tnichols217/notes/college/Interview Prep.md

 1. Not knowing when to stop working on something, as there is always something more to improve
 2. Being highly dedicated and persistent on anything that intrigues me
-3. I have an inquisitive natur
+3. I have an inquisitive nature

 ## How would you contribute to our college community?